Dolphin Music

-Dolphin Music was an online retailer selling a vast array of musical instruments and recording equipment online and is currently owned by S&T Audio.
+Dolphin Music was an online retailer selling a vast array of musical instruments and recording equipment online.
 It first began in Liverpool, England in 1999.

 History

 Robert Williams (11 September 1979 — 2 March 2009) and Jason Tavaria, while still at Liverpool University, used their credit cards & student loans to set up a company that would sell musical equipment by mail order and over the internet.

 By 2008 the business had 80 staff and £16m in revenues.
 In 2009 Robert Williams Co-Founder died whilst snowboarding in Switzerland whilst with Co-Founder Jason Tavaria.
-In 2011 Dolphin Music was purchased by S&T Audio Ltd, who also own Professional Music Technology (PMT) retail stores and the PMTonline.co.uk webstore.
+In 2011 Dolphin Music was purchased by S&T Audio Ltd, who also own Play Music Today (PMT) retail stores and the PMTonline.co.uk webstore.

+In June 2025, S&T Audio Ltd entered administration, and its 11 UK stores and online operations were shut down.
+Following the administration, Gear4music acquired certain assets from the administrators, including stock, websites, trademarks, and commercial data, but explicitly did not take on PMT’s ongoing trading business or liabilities, and has no plans to resume trading under the PMT name.

 Legacy

 A memorial fund has been established with the Prince's Trust with the aim of helping inspire others follow Rob's business success following a fatal accident while on holiday – with associates including Michelle Dewberry – snowboarding at Verbier.
 On 2 March 2009, he slipped 60 ft (20 metres) during treacherous skiing conditions.
 Jason was found alive via GPS tracking, but Rob was dead by 11pm.
 The news broke of the plight of the missing adventurers on the Swiss Alps via mobile telephone updates to microblog networking service Twitter.